Mortgages

 A mortgage usually becomes one of the largest recurring obligations in a household budget.
 Lenders therefore need a way to judge whether adding that payment still leaves enough room for the borrower to manage other required obligations.
 DTI is one of the clearest ways to do that.

-Where the 43 Percent Number Comes From
+Where The 43 Percent Number Comes From

 So What DTI Is Too High?

-How to Lower Mortgage DTI Before Applying
+How To Lower Mortgage DTI Before Applying

 The Bottom Line